We’ll help you learn the Asphalt-Base-Cracks of paving.

 One of the most difficult aspects when getting pavement maintenance work done can be understanding the technical terms the work requires.
-To make this easier we’ve defined the terms you will likely be working with as you seek bids and evaluate plans to repair your pavement.
-Referring to these explanations will help make sure you and the contractor are on the same page, comparing “apples to apples” throughout the job.
-Following these more common terms is a general glossary covering a broader group of terms you will encounter less often.
-Both groups are explained in a straightforward, nontechnical manner.
+To make this easier we’ve defined the various words and phrases you’re most likely to encounter as you seek bids and evaluate plans to repair your pavement.
+Referring to these will help make sure you and the contractor are on the same page, comparing “apples to apples” throughout the job.

 A common and cost-effective approach to extending pavement life is an asphalt overlay (also referred to as resurfacing).
 As its name implies, an overlay is a new layer of hot mix asphalt, generally 1½ – 2 inches thick after compaction, that is constructed over the top of an existing asphalt or concrete pavement.
 Often a paving fabric interlayer is placed between the pavement and the overlay as a way to strengthen the bond and to reduce reflective cracking.
 (Some people refer to fabrics as “Petromat,” but Petromat is a brand name of one of a number of brands of fabric.)
 When constructed properly and at the appropriate time in a pavement’s life cycle, an overlay helps extend the life of your original pavement, giving you a greater return on what you have already invested in your road or parking lot.